The brave new world hits Echuca Racing Club on Sunday, with the club’s first meeting since the outbreak of Covid-19.

 But there will still be a strong local contingent flying the Echuca-Moama flag.

-With runners from Gwenda Johnstone, the Cornish and Gaskin stable, Michael Newton and both Rhys and Daryl Archard, plus a healthy contingent from down south trained by the likes of Mick Price, James Cummings and Michelle Payne, the nine-race card will feature large fields.
+With runners from Gwenda Johnstone, the Cornish and Gaskin stable, Michael Newton and Rhys and Daryl Archard, adding to a strong Melbourne contingent with the likes of Mick Price, James Cummings and Michelle Payne, the event will have some strong fields.

-In her past five runs, the five-year-old mare has been in the thick of it on every occasion, claiming three seconds and a third, capped off with a 1.5-length win at Werribee on January 11.
+In her past five runs, the five-year-old mare has been in the thick of it on every occasion, claiming three seconds and a third, capped with a 1.5 length win at Werribee on January 11.

-Her most recent run, on March 30 at Swan Hill, saw her pipped by just 0.8 of a length.
+At her most recent run, just days ago on March 30 at Swan Hill, she was pipped by just 0.8 of a length.

-Trainer Mick Cornish said the recent rain would give the noted mudlark an extra advantage on her home track.
+Trainer Mick Cornish said the recent rain would provide the noted mudrunner with an extra advantage on her home track.

 “She’s a nice little mare,” he said.

-“She’s tough, she’s honest, and best of all she will be down 4.5kg on her previous start and we expect her to really hit the line hard.”
+“She’s tough, she’s honest and, best of all, she will be down around 7 kg on her previous start and we expect her to really hit the line hard.”

-Cornish said the uncertain fate of racing had made the decision to run the Georgia's Host just a week after her previous outing an easy one, “given the current dynamics of the sport”.
+Cornish said the uncertain fate of racing had made the decision to run the five-year-old just a week after her previous outing an easy one “given the current dynamics of the sport”.

 “We weren’t worried about backing her up,” he said.